 This is the one no one talks about.
 A stranger is coming to the access point of your home.
 Background checks, company branding, professional communication - these all send trust signals that are especially important for households where a spouse is home alone during the service window.

-Where the Trust Gap Kills Bookings
+Where the Trust Gap Costs Bookings

 Most garage door companies fail on questions 1 and 3.
 Their intake is reactive and generic: "Sure we can come out, how about Thursday?"
 No specifics.
 No clarifying questions.
 No confirmation of who's coming or what the service process looks like.